dbro/csvquote/README.md

 tools.
 At the end of processing the text, these nonprinting characters are restored to their previous values.

-In short, csvquote wraps the standard UNIX text processing apps to make them csv-safe.
+In short, csvquote wraps your pipeline of UNIX commands to let them work on clean data.

 By default, the program expects to use these as special characters: